OPCFoundation/UA-EdgeTranslator/README.md

 ## Supported "Southbound" Asset Interfaces

 In this reference implementation, Modbus TCP, OPC UA, Siemens S7Comm (experimental), Mitsubishi MC Protocol (experimental), Rockwell CIP-Ethernet/IP (experimental), Beckhoff ADS (experimental) and BACNet (experimental) are supported.

+Note: Since BACNet uses connectionless UDP messages, BACNet support is limited to running UA Edge Translator natively, i.e. NOT within a Docker container!

 Other interfaces can easily be added by implementing the IAsset interface.
 There is also a tool provided that can convert from an OPC UA nodeset file (with instance variable nodes defined in it), an AutomationML file, a TwinCAT file, or an Asset Admin Shell file, to a WoT Thing Model file.

 ## Running UA Edge Translator from a Docker environment